 Violence is decreasing in many areas.
 Our extensive public awareness efforts have been very successful in not only educating the community, but also in reaching out to those experiencing violence and providing them a way to end the abuse in their lives.
 It is estimated that at least 8,800 adults and 5,300 children in Grand Forks County have been or are being harmed by domestic or sexual violence, bullying or stalking.
 Our goal is to reach everyone in need of safety, healing and support, and we are serving more of these individuals every year.
 These efforts, coupled with our Coordinated Community Response Project and innovative prevention initiatives, will one day make violence in Grand Forks County the exception, and we look forward to the day in which bullying, rape and family violence are things of the past.
 For more information, see our innovative Safer Tomorrows Road Map.

 How does my donation help?

 None of our funding is secure from year to year, and we depend on community support to make up nearly half ($2.1 million) of our annual budget.
 Your donation helps to ensure the safety of people in immediate danger by providing crisis intervention 24 hours a day, shelter and related services.
-About 77% of our resources either support adults and children and provide them a permanent way out of violence, such as by providing transitional housing, therapy, court advocacy and related services, or work to prevent violence in our community by educating youth and community members, training professionals and providing treatment to people who have used violence in their intimate relationships.
+Your gift also helps people find a permanent way out of the violence, such as providing career counseling, therapy, court advocacy and related services, or works to prevent violence in our community by educating youth and community members, training professionals and providing treatment to people who have used violence in their intimate relationships.
 Your support helps immensely in meeting the needs of the community.
 We simply could not do it without you.

 How can I get involved?